kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/DEVEL/2012-01-01-bulk-importing.md

 This is normal and not a cause for alarm.
 Once the MapReduce job actually starts, you will receive periodic progress updates for the map and reduce phases of the job.
 When the job completes, MapReduce will print a number of metrics describing the results of the job.
-You can also examine the output of your job at (the JobTracker Web UI : [http://localhost:50030](http://localhost:50030)).
+You can also examine the output of your job at the JobTracker Web UI : [http://localhost:50030](http://localhost:50030).

 #### Verify

-Verify that the `user` table records were added properly by executing:
+Verify that the `songs` table records were added properly by executing:

 <div class="userinput">
 {% highlight bash %}